margaret-ann/planner-gen/README.md

 # planner_gen
-Script to generate a printable planner given various user inputs.
+Script to generate a printable or digital planner given various user inputs.